Kanu-Coffee/TEST/README.md

    python tools/configure_bot.py
    ```

+   - Choose the exchange (`BITHUMB` or `KIS`) when prompted and provide the
+     corresponding credentials.
    - Use `--set KEY=VALUE` pairs for non-interactive updates.
-   - To generate a YAML config with Home Assistant options, run `python tools/configure_bot.py --yaml` or copy
+   - To generate a YAML config with Home Assistant options, run
+     `python tools/configure_bot.py --yaml` or copy
-     `config/bot_config.example.yaml` to `config/bot_config.yaml` and edit it manually.
+     `config/bot_config.example.yaml` to `config/bot_config.yaml` and edit it
+     manually.
 4. Run the bot (defaults to dry-run mode until disabled in the `.env` file):

    ```bash